yueguo1997/Apply_transformer_in_reinforcement_learning/README.md

 # Bert vs Longformer - document classification

 ## Background
 Project is aimed at compare the performance of bert and longformer model based on document classification task.

 Document classification is an important task in natural language processing that has many practical applications.
 It enables efficient organization and retrieval of information, personalization and recommendation, spam filtering, sentiment analysis, and compliance with regulatory requirements.

-When classifying documents thorugh a transformer model, it can become a hard problem due to several reasons:
-* Attention mechanism: The transformer model relies on the attention mechanism to attend to relevant parts of the input sequence.
-When the sequence is long, the number of attention calculations required increases Asignificantly, leading to computational overhead and memory constraints.

-* Context window: The transformer model operates on fixed-size context windows, which limits the amount of context available to the model for making predictions.
-When dealing with long sequences, it becomes challenging to capture the relevant context effectively within these fixed-size windows.

-* Data sparsity: Long sequences often contain a large number of tokens, but many of them may be irrelevant or redundant.
-This can lead to data sparsity, which makes it challenging for the model to learn from the data effectively.

 ## Model card